 - Red Oni, Blue Oni: Blue to Clarkson's red.

 - Those Two Guys: With Clarkson in Season 2.

 - Uncertain Doom: As of the end of Season 3.
-He's back for the first ep of Season 4.
+He's back for the first episode of Season 4.
 Then dies.

 - What Happened to the Mouse?: He goes with Owen to kill Masseria in "A Man, A Plan...".
 Owen's body is returned in a box, but we didn't hear from Sawicki for the rest of Season 3.
-It's implied that he may have set Owen up.
+The fact he's back in town at the start of season 4 would suggest he set Owen up.